mosn/layotto/docs/en/development/developing-api.md

 A: Currently there is a lack of documentation, which makes it difficult for users to use;

-The code lacks comments and is not easy for interested contributors to understand, such as : https://github.com/mosn/layotto/issues/112
+Contributors can't understand code due to the lack of comments, such as : https://github.com/mosn/layotto/issues/112

-Adding documents and comments for existing code is a time consuming thing.
-We hope that the new features developed in the future will have enough docs and comments.
+It's time-consuming to make up comments for previous documents.
+We hope future development will contain these.

 **Q: Following the specification is too much trouble, will it discourage developers who want to contribute code?**